Deploy Wispr Flow via MDM

 Fleet

-Add PKG to the software library or use a custom policy.
+Add the PKG to the software library or use a custom policy.

 Deploy PPPC profiles via Fleet's MDM profile management.